Golden Shovel Agency Helps Northeastern Oregon Get a Leap on Economic Recovery with 360-Degree Video and Virtual Reality

 Oregon Trail Electric Cooperative partnered with numerous Bakey County businesses and organizations to create the video.

 OREGON TRAIL ELECTRIC COOPERATIVE (OTEC) is a not-for-profit, member-owned electric cooperative that serves over 31,000 homes and businesses in four counties in Eastern Oregon.
 Headquartered in Baker City, OTEC has district offices in Burns, John Day, and La Grande.
-Learn more here.

 GOLDEN SHOVEL AGENCY is a Minnesota-based full-service economic development firm specializing in workforce attraction for economic and community development.
 The Economic Gateway Web system includes an expandable and on-demand content management system (CMS) and a robust social media implementation strategy.
-Learn how you can bring VR technology to your organization here.